fungiboletus/mcp_cafe/README.md

 Sometimes, when one is stuck on an engineering problem, it helps to take a coffee break and talk to friends and co-workers about it.
 This is what MCP Café is all about.

 MCP Café is an [MCP](https://en.wikipedia.org/wiki/Model_Context_Protocol) server that simulates technical discussions.
-Different agents can be configured to simulate different personalities and profile.
+Different agents can be configured to simulate different personalities and profiles.

 ## Profiles